Thank you for reading our post, please rate this article at the end.

 And because it’s a Ford chassis, most of the full-size Class C RVs are powered by a Ford engine.
 The older and used Class C RVs have a V-10 Ford engine, while a V-8 Ford engine powers the relatively newer options.

-Both drivetrains are a pretty reliable configuration, ad I would expect happy miles from the mechanical side of things of a used class C RV.
+Both drivetrains are a pretty reliable configuration, and I would expect happy miles from the mechanical side of things of a used Class C RV.

 Regarding the size and layout, the full-size class C RVs are available in five to seven floorplans and are spacious.